DCotterill/halixia-hugo/content/ma/picnic-with-family-1199.md

 layout: static
 ---

-Picnicking with your family is a great way to get outdoors
+Picnicking with your family is a great way to get outdoors.

 Learn about the benefits of picnics with family, fostering bonding, outdoor enjoyment, relaxation, stress relief whilst creating lasting memories for a stronger family connection.